Vorwort

 It is interesting to note Heusinger's comment that downslope plowing would over time lead to the humus-rich topsoil being shifted downslopes, with reduced yields as consequence.
 In agricultural practice, this was actually counteracted by fertilizing with manure, litter, gypsum and other organic and mineral substances.

-Photo 2 & 3:
+Foto 2 & 3

 Terraces with a core of fine soil in Erlau, city of Schleusingen (left) and Gießübel, district of Hildburghausen (right)

-Photos: A. Geier and T. Schäfer (7/2022)
+A. Geier & T. Schäfer (7/2022)

 In the case of stony subsoil, the formation of step areas could be supported by plowing and successive laying of stones on the valley side or the plot boundary.
 In this way, the so-called "Steinrangen" (stone ranges) were created, terrain steps made of cores of collected boulders, on which the fine material plowed and washed away from the fields was deposited more and more over the years.
 Many historical terraces in Thuringia have such stony cores, even if they are not always visible at first glance due to woody (coppice) succession and later soil sedimentation.